-The exploits of Santo Siorpaes, one of the greatest mountain guides of his time and author of many first ascents in the most famous peaks of the Dolomites, are located between 1864 and 1881.
-Among them there are about thirty new routes of which 28 “absolute first ascents”, not only in the valley of Ampezzo or in the surrounding valleys, but also outside his usual area.
-Mountaineer Julius Meurer reports that in 1878 Santo touched the eleventh peak above 3000 m.
+The exploits of Santo Siorpaes, one of the greatest mountain guides of the time and author of many first ascents in the most famous peaks of the Dolomites, are located between 1864 and 1881 and among them there are about thirty new routes of which 28 “absolute first ascents”, not only in the valley of Ampezzo or in the surrounding valleys, but also outside the usual territory.
+Mountaineer Julius Meurer reports that in 1878 Santo touched the eleventh peak above 3000 m above

-The family started the restaurant business with Santo’s son, Giovanni.
-He followed in the footsteps of his father and his brother Pietro and at twenty-one was allowed to practice as a professional mountain guide (1890).
-Thus began a solid activity in the mountains, characterized by twenty first ascents and several repetitions of numerous classic itineraries, popular on the Ampezzo Dolomites and the surrounding area at the time.
-During this period, Giovanni opened many routes: the most famous is undoubtedly the route Dimai (August 1, 1901 A.Dimai, G.Siorpaes, A.Verzi, I. and R.von Eötvös) on the south wall of the Tofana di Rozes.
-Thanks to the savings obtained by the profession of Alpine Guide, in the early twentieth century he was able to build a hotel in Cimabanche.
+The family started the restaurant business with Giovanni.
+He followed in the footsteps of his parent Santo and his brother Pietro, at twenty-one was allowed to practice as a professional mountain guide (1890).
+Thus begins a robust activity in the mountains, characterized by twenty first ascents and several repetitions of numerous classic itineraries then in vogue on the Dolomites Ampezzane and the surrounding area.
+During this period Giovanni opened many routes: the most famous is undoubtedly the route Dimai (August 1, 1901 A.Dimai, G.Siorpaes, A.Verzi, I. and R.von Eötvös) on the south wall of the Tofana di Rozes.
+Thanks to the savings obtained by the profession of Alpina Guide, in the early twentieth century he was able to build a hotel in Cimabanche.

-During the First World War, the hotel was destroyed and the family moved to Innsbruck, away from the conflict.
-Returning to Italy at the end of the war and thanks to a compensation for hotel’s loss, the family took over some hotel activities in Cortina d’Ampezzo.
+During the First World War, the hotel was destroyed and the family moved to Innsbruck far away from the conflict.
+Returning to Italy at the end of the war and thanks to compensation received for hotel’s loss, the family takes over some hotel activities in Cortina d’Ampezzo.

-In 1939, Eugenio “Tati” Siorpaes, son of Giovanni, moved the whole family (his wife Josephine and nine children) to Salzburg.
+In 1939, Eugenio “Tati” Siorpaes,son of Giovanni, decides to move with the whole family (his wife Josephine and nine children) to Salzburg.

 At the end of World War the family returned to Cortina.
-Ado, Eugenio’s second son, and his wife Augusta Pansolin inaugurated the Rio Gere restaurant in 1957, still run by his descendants.
+Ado, Eugenio’s second son, and his wife Augusta Pansolin inaugurated Rio Gere Restaurant in 1957, still run by his descendants.

-In 1980 Sandro Siorpaes, son of Ado, and his wife Paola De Lorenzi acquired the Averau Mountain Hut from the Finazzer family.
+In 1980 Sandro Siorpaes,son of Ado, and his wife Paola De Lorenzi acquire the Averau Mountain Hut from the Finazzer family.
 Opened in 1982, the Alpine Hut is now managed with love and perseverance also by their sons Matteo and Margot.

-A fresco on the terrace wall is dedicated to Santo and his exploits, where he greets customers and admires the magnificent panorama of its Dolomites.
+A fresco on the terrace wall is dedicated to Santo and his exploits, where he greets customers and admire the magnificent panorama of its Dolomites.